-It can be a challenge to look for a specific graduate within this large group of people, but you can narrow down the search by looking for the gonfalon and tassel identifying your student’s Academic Center and major.
+It can be a challenge to look for a specific graduate within this large group of people, but you can narrow down the search by looking for the gonfalon and tassel identifying your student’s Academic School and major.
 Gonfalons (from the early Italian “confalone”) are the tall, vertical banners traditionally carried in the Processional.
-At MVCC they are used to identify the College, its Trustees, and its five Academic Centers.
+At MVCC they are used to identify the College, its Trustees, and its two Academic Schools.
 Tassels are the colored fabric ornaments hanging from each student’s cap.
 Following academic tradition, they are color-coded by area of study.

 Below is a quick reference guide to the academic Gonfalons and tassel colors to help you during the Processional.

-MVCC’s 90 degree and certificate programs are offered within one of five Academic Centers, which will proceed into the Auditorium in this order:
+MVCC’s 90 degree and certificate programs are offered within one of two Academic Schools, which will proceed into the Auditorium in this order:

 Each graduate’s tassel denotes her or his major—note that some colors are used in more than one Academic Center:

 - Drab: Graphic arts, Business, or Information Technology

 - Orange: Engineering Technologies and Trades